patronasxdxd/dev/README.md

 We define the **collateral surplus** in a liquidation as `$(collateral) - debt`, where `$(...)` represents the dollar value.

-At an thUSD price of $1, Troves with `ICR > 100%` have a positive collateral surplus.
+At an thUSD price of $1, Vaults with `ICR > 100%` have a positive collateral surplus.

 After one or more liquidations, a deposit will have absorbed thUSD losses, and received collateral gains.
 The remaining reduced deposit is the **compounded deposit**.